NhatTran-97/Automatic_Irrigation_System/README.md

 # Automatic_Irrigation_System
-This project implemented in 2022, That i participated in a startup competion
+This project was implemented in 2022 as part of my participation in a national startup competition.